CSI-4CAST: A Hybrid Deep Learning Model for CSI Prediction with Comprehensive Robustness and Generalization Testing: Experiments

 where $\pi$ denotes the model, $\mathbf{s}$ the scenario, and $\Pi$ the set of all models.
 Based on this definition, for a selected subset of scenarios $\mathbf{S'} \subset \Scenarios$, the mean rank score and the percentage of rank-1 occurrences are introduced to summarize overall model performance:

 Here, $\mathbf{S'}$ is assigned to the \Regular{}, \Robustness{}, and \Generalization{} sets, so that $\mathrm{RankScore}$ and $\mathbf{P}_{\mathrm{rank1}}$ reflect performance in the corresponding evaluation tracks.
-For both metrics, larger values indicate stronger performance. \item \textbf{Efficiency} Model efficiency is evaluated in terms of FLOPs, total parameters, and inference time.
+For both metrics, larger values indicate stronger performance. \item \textbf{Efficiency} Model efficiency is evaluated in terms of FLOPs, total parameters, inference time, and static memory footprint.
 The efficiency score is defined as the normalized improvement relative to the most resource-demanding model on each metric.
-Let $\mathrm{c}$ denote the cost metric, with $\mathrm{c} \in \{\text{FLOPs}, \text{Total Params}, \text{Inference Time}\}$.
-The efficiency score is then given by
+Let $\mathrm{c}$ denote the cost metric, with